U-KISS: 2013–2014: Collage and Line-up changes

 On January 19, 2013, U-KISS participated in the Dream KPOP Fantasy Concert in Manila, Philippines.
 The Japanese single "Alone" was released on February 13.
 It was used as the theme song for NHK's TV drama, Bookstore Worker Michiru’s Personal Story.
 U-KISS released their third full-length album Collage on March 7, with the lead single, "Standing Still" (composed by Ryan Jhun), was released on March 6.
 The group also performed at the "Formula 1" event held at the Petronas Tower in Malaysia on March 22, sharing the stage with K-pop group 2NE1 and American artists Backstreet Boys and Demi Lovato.

 The sub-unit uBEAT debuted at the end of April, composed of Eli and AJ, with Kevin featuring as the main vocalist.
 In June, U-KISS went on tour in Latin America, traveling to Peru, Colombia, and Mexico.
 The group became the second Korean artist to have a solo concert in Mexico, after JYJ's Junsu.
-All 4,000 tickets were sold out, and fans who couldn't buy tickets sang along with the songs outside the concert hall.
+With 4,000 tickets were sold out and fans who did not get tickets sang along with the songs outside the concert hall.
 U-KISS performed a Spanish version of "Dear My Friend", specially prepared for their Latin American fans.
 Just the previous year, U-KISS had launched their official South American fan club.

 Avex Trax announced that U-KISS would release their second full-length Japanese album, "Inside øf Me", on July 24.
-The U-KISS Japan Live Tour "Inside Of Me" (2013) held performances on July 27 in Yokohama, July 30–31 in Tokyo, August 7 in Fukuoka, August 12–13 in Osaka, August 22 in Hokkaido, August 26 in Tokyo (added because two previous Tokyo concerts sold out), and August 30 in Aichi.
-In October 2013, Dongho was leaving the group, due to health and personal issues.
-On October 30, U-KISS released their eighth EP, Moments, along with the music video for “She’s Mine”.
-This single mixed R&B and hip-hop, which were genres that the group hadn't tried before.
+Their Japan Live Tour "Inside Of Me" was held performances on July 27 in Yokohama, July 30–31 in Tokyo, August 7 in Fukuoka, August 12–13 in Osaka, August 22 in Hokkaido, August 26 in Tokyo (added because two previous Tokyo concerts sold out), and August 30 in Aichi.
+In October 2013, Dongho departure from the group due to health and personal issues.
+On October 30, U-KISS released their eighth EP, Moments.
+Their lead single "She’s Mine" was describe mixed R&B and hip-hop, which were genres that the group hadn't tried before.
 On December 15, U-KISS participated in the 15th Korea-China Music Festival in Beijing.
 It featured a special presentation by Soohyun singing a duet with Wanting Qu of "You Exist in My Song", with the original Chinese lyrics.